Legends of Kansas

 the town's earliest buildings, once serving as an Opera House, continues to

-face or ascend the pavilion's spiral staircase for a grand view of
+climb the rock face or ascend the pavilion's spiral staircase for a grand view

 Only the post office remains open on Pawnee Rock's

 tiny main street today.
 Kathy Weiser, April, 2009.
 This image available for photo prints & commercial

 of Kansas, updated February, 2014.